sezanzeb/goodreads-recommender/readme.md

 When `parse_args` of `recommend` or `bootstrap_list_service` is `True`, you can use `--help` to display some command line options when running your script.

-There are various methods for you own custom filters available in the `Book` class.
+There are various methods for your own custom filters available in the `Book` class.

 Sometimes parsing a page can fail, the scraper should usually continue doing its job and ignore that particular page.